waku-org/specs/standards/application/relay-reliability.md

 Application like Status already uses [MVDS](https://github.com/vacp2p/rfc-index/blob/main/vac/2/mvds.md) for e2e acknowledgement in direct messages and group chat.
 There is an ongoing [discussion](https://forum.vac.dev/t/end-to-end-reliability-for-scalable-distributed-logs/293) about a more general and bandwidth efficient solution for e2e reliablity.

 In other words, an application defines a payload over Waku and is interested in e2e delivery between application users.
-Waku provides a pub/sub broadcast transport, which is interested in reliably routing a message to all participants in the pub/sub broadcast group.
+Waku provides a pub/sub broadcast transport, which is interested in reliably routing a message to all participants in the broadcast group.

-Before we have a complete design for e2e reliability, we need to compose existing protocols to increase the reliability of the relay protocol.
+Before we have a complete design for e2e reliability, we need to compose existing protocols to increase the reliability of the transport protocol.
 This document proposes a few options for such composition.
-The approch proposed here can also be applied to scenarios which depend on [Light Push](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/19/lightpush.md) and [Filter](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/12/filter.md) protocol, since they are service wrappers of Relay protocol.

 ## Motivation